Keyboard shortcuts

 /data/keys SSH server keys.
 If this volume is not mounted, a new key will be generated on each container startup

-Josh supports SSH access (just pull without pushing, for now).
+Josh supports SSH access.
 To use SSH, you need to add the following lines to your ~/.ssh/config:

 Host your-josh-instance.com